Kant and the Divine Origin of Conscience (III.A: God’s Presence to Our Consciousness )

-In the 18th Century, Immanuel Kant looked at the reverse contention.
+In the 18th Century, Immanuel Kant looked at the reverse contention in his moral argument for the existence of God.
 Instead of assuming the existence of God and inferring his presence in our conscience, Kant begins with the moral obligation imposed by conscience and moves to the existence of God.
 He believed that the way in which the good was known through human consciousness entailed its divine origin:

 Through the idea of the supreme good as object and final end of the pure practical reason the moral law leads to religion, that is, to the recognition of all duties as divine commands, not as sanctions, that is, as arbitrary commands of an alien will which are contingent in themselves, but as essential laws of every free will in itself, which, however, must be looked on as commands of the supreme Being, because it is only from a morally perfect (holy and good) and at the same time all-powerful will, and consequently only through harmony with this will, that we can hope to attain the highest good, which the moral law makes it our duty to take as the object of our endeavour.

 The essence of Kant’s thought here may be summarized in two statements in his Opus Postumum: “In the moral-practical reason lies the categorical imperative to regard all human duties as divine commands;” which causes him to view God as follows: “the concept of God is the concept of an obligation-imposing subject outside myself.”

 Kant moves from an intrinsic awareness of an absolute moral duty (categorical imperative) to an awareness of a morally perfect will which is the source of that absolute duty, and then to an awareness of the Supreme Being who is an “obligation-imposing subject outside [himself].”